 Perhaps this is a bit redundant, but just for having the Marriott Bonvoy Boundless Card you receive Silver status in the Bonvoy program.
 Now, don’t get too excited, as this doesn’t exactly come with that many benefits.
 Silver Elite status ordinarily requires 10 elite nights, and comes with the following perks:

 Gold Elite Status With Spending

-If you have this card you can earn Gold Elite status if you spend $35,000 on the card in a cardmember year.
+If you have the Marriott Bonvoy Boundless Card you can earn Gold Elite status if you spend $35,000 on the card in a cardmember year.
 This status ordinarily requires 25 elite nights.
 Gold Elite status gets you the following benefits:

 - 25% bonus points on hotel stays

 - 2PM late check-out

 - A room upgrade

 In addition to the Marriott Bonvoy Boundless Card spending bonus categories and ability to earn elite status, there are some other major perks to having the card.
 This is where the card’s annual fee becomes really easy to justify, in my opinion.

 The real perk that makes the Marriott Bonvoy Boundless Card worthwhile is that you get a free night award every year on your account anniversary, valid for a one night hotel stay at a property costing up to 35,000 points.